-4.1 Investment is not generally made in Jersey, or in Jersey quoted companies.
+4.4.1 Investment is not generally made in Jersey, or in Jersey quoted companies.
 This is to ensure that as far as possible, the assets are diversified away from the effects of the Jersey economy.

-5. Planned review of Investment Strategy
+4.5 Planned review of Investment Strategy

-5.1 The investment strategy of the Strategic Reserve is under quarterly review by the Treasury Advisory Panel.
+4.5.1 The investment strategy of the Strategic Reserve is under quarterly review by TAP.
 A full review of the Strategy will be performed immediately following the States' decision on the use of the Strategic Reserve for the Future Hospital project.

-Stabilisation Fund Investment Strategy
+5. Stabilisation Fund Investment Strategy

-1. Purpose of the Stabilisation Fund
+5.1 Purpose of the Stabilisation Fund

-- 1.1 The purpose of this Stabilisation Fund is to provide a reserve which can be used to make Jersey's fiscal policy more countercyclical in order to create a more stable economic environment.
-The Stabilisation Fund receives cash allocations in more buoyant economic conditions, and makes payments at times of anticipated economic downturn. - 1.2 The majority of the Stabilisation Fund balance has been drawn down; therefore the strategy is to hold any remaining monies in cash and cash equivalents. - 1.3 The investment strategy is to be revisited once transfers to rebuild the Stabilisation Fund's value have taken place.
+- 5.1.1 The purpose of this Stabilisation Fund is to provide a reserve which can be used to make Jersey's fiscal policy more countercyclical in order to create a more stable economic environment.
+The Stabilisation Fund receives cash allocations in more buoyant economic conditions, and makes payments at times of anticipated economic downturn. - 5.1.2 The majority of the Stabilisation Fund balance has been drawn down; therefore the strategy is to hold any remaining monies in cash and cash equivalents. - 5.1.3 The investment strategy is to be revisited once transfers to rebuild the Stabilisation Fund's value have taken place.

-2.1 In order to meet the purpose of this Stabilisation Fund, the long-term aim is to invest within the parameters indicated below -
+5.2.1 In order to meet the purpose of this Stabilisation Fund, the long-term aim is to invest within the parameters indicated below -